Chris Richards (soccer): Crystal Palace

 Richards signed a five-year contract with Premier League club Crystal Palace on July 27, 2022, after being transferred from Bayern Munich for a €12 million fee.

 After making sporadic appearances in his first season, the 2022–23 campaign, he began to appear more prominently in the following season, 2023–24, initially out of position as a defensive midfielder under Roy Hodgson before shifting to his preferred centre-back position under new manager Oliver Glasner's back three system.
-He scored his first goal for the club on 24 February, opening the scoring in a 3–0 home win over Burnley, with his goal being Palace's first under Glasner in his first match in charge.
+He scored his first goal for the club on February 24, opening the scoring in a 3–0 home win over Burnley, with his goal being Palace's first under Glasner in his first match in charge.

 At the start of the 2024–25 season, Richards lost his place in the starting line-up to new loan signing Trevoh Chalobah, and was restricted to just six league starts in the first half of the season.
 However, his playing time increased following Chalobah's recall to Chelsea in January 2025.
 Richards went on to form an essential part of the back line alongside Marc Guéhi and Maxence Lacroix.
-He scored his second goal for the club in a 5–2 defeat to Manchester City on 12 April.
-Palace went on to win the FA Cup, their first ever major trophy, and qualify for European competition for the first time; Richards received praise for his defensive shut-out performance in the 1–0 victory against City in the 2025 FA Cup final.
-He was the only Crystal Palace player to have played every minute of every tie in the competition.
+He scored his second goal for the club in a 5–2 defeat to Manchester City on April 12.
+Palace went on to win the 2024–25 FA Cup, their first ever major trophy, and qualify for European competition for the first time; Richards received praise for his defensive shut-out performance in the 1–0 victory against City in the 2025 FA Cup final.
+He was the only Crystal Palace player to have played every minute of every match in the competition.
 He also became just the second American to play in and win an FA Cup final, after Tim Howard in 2004.

+On May 27, 2026, Richards won the 2025–26 UEFA Conference League, the club's first ever European trophy.
+He became the first American to win the competition, completing the trifecta of Americans winning all three major European trophies after Jovan Kirovski won the UEFA Champions League in 1997 and Timothy Chandler won the UEFA Europa League in 2022.

+He scored his first European goal in the 4–0 win over Lech Poznań in the 2026–27 UEFA Europa League.